Benign Overfitting in Single-Head Attention: Appendix

 \begin{definition}(v-SVM) \(\Gamma(\pb) = 1/\|\vb(\pb)\|\) is the \textbf{label margin} induced by $\vb$ and \(\pb\).
 When \(\rb_i = \rb_i^{\star}, i \in [n]\),

 \(\Gamma = 1/\|\vb_{mm}\|\) is the label margin induced by $\vb_{mm}$. \end{definition}

-After proving the converfnece direction of $\pb_R$ and $\vb_r$, we can utilize their properties similar to $\pb_{mm}$ and $\vb_{mm}$ to proceed the training and test error analysis.
+After proving the convergence direction of $\pb_{(r, R)}$ and $\vb_{(r, R)}$, we can utilize their properties similar to $\pb_{mm}$ and $\vb_{mm}$ to proceed with the training and test error analysis.
 Therefore proving that the model exhibits benign-overfitting.

 It is worth noting that in the first part, we show the optimality of the token selection in \eqref{eq: best_token1} is strict in the sense that mixing other tokens in \(\rb_i\) will shrink the label margin.
 We formalize this into the following proposition: